Give yourself one more hour

 AIDS is a deadly disease caused by the HIV virus.
 For many years, AIDS was a mystery.
 In fact, AIDS was first called GRID, which stood for gay-related immune deficiency.
 This is because the first people to be seen with the disease were gay men.
 Back then, they didn’t even know how the disease was transmitted.
 Over time, and after a great deal of research, doctors found out that anyone could contract the disease.
 The HIV virus can be spread through passed body fluids.
 The most common causes of the disease are through vaginal sex, anal sex, and oral sex.
 If a person were to get a blood transfusion with blood infected with the HIV virus, they can contract it.
 This is why for the past few decades, all donated blood is thoroughly tested.
 The disease can be passed during childbirth and through the mother’s infected breast milk.

-Another common cause of the disease is if an HIV infected person shares an IV needle with someone.
-To prevent problems like this in the future, get a home std test.
 The HIV virus cannot be passed through saliva or sweat.
 The HIV virus produces very vague symptoms.
 Some people don’t experience any symptoms.
 Those who do often present with flu symptoms.
 This would mean a low-grade fever, muscle aches, and fatigue.
 Some people will suffer from diarrhea or unexplained weight loss.
 It can take years for the HIV virus to cause AIDS.
 When this happens, the disease makes it difficult and sometimes impossible to to fight off infection.
 Most people who die from AIDS often suffer from a serious infection that their body cannot fight off and cannot be treated.

 Treatment for HIV/AIDS: Years ago, AIDS was a death sentence.
 Thanks to extensive work and research, it is possible for a person to live a healthy life with the HIV virus.
 A person with HIV will be prescribed antiretroviral drugs, also known as the triple cocktail.
 These medications will keep the HIV virus from turning into full-blown AIDS.
 It is even possible for a woman to have a baby today if she has the HIV virus.
 If the disease progresses to AIDS, doctors can try to treat the infections that were caused by AIDS.
 However, the prognosis at this point is bleak.
 This is because advanced AIDS can destroy the immune system completely.